jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

     - Make sure the name is under 27 characters to avoid hitting an issue with the DNS record creation process.
 - Step 2: Select the Profiles:
     - Choose the App Profile you have created earlier
-    - Choose the `apps.tanzu.vmware.com` profile which include all other Traits and Capabilities you will need in this workshop.
+    - Choose the `app-profile` profile which include all other Traits and Capabilities you will need in this workshop.
 - Step 3: Select Avaiability Targets:
     - Click on `Add Availability Target` and choose the AT we created earlier which targets the app cluster.
 Set # Replicas to `1`.
     - Click on `Add Availability Target` and choose the `workshop-overflow` AT also with `1` replica.
 This will be our Fault Domain